What Happens if You’re Caught Driving Without License?

 You need to pick up a few things from the store.
 You hop into your car and begin driving to the store.
 It’s then that you realize you left your wallet at home.
 You make an illegal U-turn and speed home, only to see flashing lights behind you.
 Oh no, you don’t have your license!
 What’s going to happen?

-Sounds like an honest mistake, right?
+- That sounds like an honest mistake, right?
 It can happen to the best of us.
 But what you might not know is the consequences you’re about to face.

 Driving Without a License in New Jersey: What You Should Know